InfoSeeking/IRIS/README.md

 #Request and Response Format
 ##Some Extra Notes:
+You can specify IRIS not to return the content element (as this can be very large) by passing the element returnType with a value of nocontent.

 As of now, the client id is passed with every request in a clientID element.
 This will change with the addition of user authentication.

 There is also the option of specifying a user id to add an extra layer of page specificity.
 That way pages are stored per user id, so two different users could have two different pages with the same id both stored on the server